flyleeee/hugo-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a third-year undergraduate in Computer Science and Technology at the Huazhong University of Science and Technology.
-I am looking for chances of Research Experience about Trustworthy Artificial Intelligence and Fully Funded PhD Position.
+I am a third-year undergraduate in Computer Science at the **Huazhong University of Science and Technology** under the guidance of Prof. [Kun He](https://scholar.google.com/citations?user=YTQnGJsAAAAJ).

+I am looking for chances of Research Experience about Trustworthy Artificial Intelligence and Fully Funded Ph.D.
+Position.

 I am researching adversarial robustness of machine learning, particularly in certified robustness.
-I am also interested in machine learning theory, trustworthy and interpretable artificial intelligence, as well as data copyright protection.
-My goal is to provide strong security and ethical guarantees for the human use of artificial intelligence.
 <!-- {style="text-align: justify;"} -->
-{font="classic", font_size="m"}